 Location: Soufriere, St Lucia

-Upon our arrival we were told to wade in the hot spring then cover ourselves in the sulphur mud, let it dry, and finally climb back into the hot spring to wash it off.
+Upon our arrival we were told to wade in the hot spring then cover ourselves in the sulfur mud, let it dry, and finally climb back into the hot spring to wash it off.
 This was then followed by a fresh water rinse.
-In and out and in and out of the water we went all while laughing and having fun with war paint designs from the sulphur mud.
-A quick fresh water rinse and wrap up into a towel before we were off to the next stop, Diamond Falls waterfall.
-Yet another opportunity to get wet!
-Actually, at this stop we were not allowed to get in the water, though everyone wanted to swim in the falls.
-Still we found ourselves near a body of water and talking about its physicality.
+In and out and in and out of the water we went all while laughing and having fun with war paint designs from the sulfur mud.
+A quick fresh water rinse and wrap up into a towel before we were off to the next stop Diamond Falls waterfall.
+Another opportunity to get wet!
+Actually, at this stop, we were not allowed to get in the water, though everyone wanted to swim in the falls.
+Still, we found ourselves near a body of water and talking about its physicality.

 Final dry/wet/dry count for the day: 9